 \section{Simulation and results}

-The proposed implementation is illustrated for the double integrator used in \cite{RakovicElastic2016} and the CSE example from \cite{Leibfritz2006COMPleibCM}.
-The optimization problems are solved in MATLAB, using YALMIP \cite{Lofberg2012} and GUROBI \cite{gurobi}, on a computer with a 2.1GHz i7 Intel processor with 12 cores and 32GB RAM, while the zonotopic and polyhedral sets are implemented by using CORA \cite{Althoff2015ARCH} and MPT3 \cite{MPT3}.
+The implementation is illustrated for the double integrator from \cite{RakovicElastic2016} and the CSE example from \cite{Leibfritz2006COMPleibCM}.
+The optimizations are solved in MATLAB, using YALMIP \cite{Lofberg2012} and GUROBI, on a computer with a 2.1GHz i7 Intel processor with 12 cores and 32GB RAM, while the zonotopic sets are implemented with CORA \cite{Althoff2015ARCH}.